Homebrew/homebrew-cask/doc/RELEASING.md

 	```bash
 	$ export NEW_RELEASE_TAG="$(./developer/bin/get_release_tag -next -patch)"; echo "$NEW_RELEASE_TAG"
 	```
-6. Make sure the value in `$NEW_RELEASE_TAG` is what you want.
+7. Make sure the value in `$NEW_RELEASE_TAG` is what you want.
-7. Bump the `HOMEBREW_CASK_VERSION` string which is stored in the file `lib/cask/version.rb`:
+8. Bump the `HOMEBREW_CASK_VERSION` string which is stored in the file `lib/cask/version.rb`:

 	```bash
 	$ ./developer/bin/bump_version "$NEW_RELEASE_TAG"
 	```
-   The version string in the Ruby code should match `$NEW_RELEASE_TAG`, except that the leading `v` character should be removed.
+   The version string in the Ruby code should match `$NEW_RELEASE_TAG`, except that the Ruby version should lack the leading `v` character.
-8. Generate a draft changelog for the new release by running
+9. Generate a draft changelog for the new release by running

 	```bash
 	$ ./developer/bin/project_stats release  >| /var/tmp/draft_release_changelog.md
 	$ ./developer/bin/generate_changelog     >> /var/tmp/draft_release_changelog.md
 	```

-9. Edit the draft changelog, following the patterns used in `doc/CHANGELOG.md`.
+10. Edit the draft changelog, following the patterns used in `doc/CHANGELOG.md`.
     Some of the items for the changelog should be extracted from the statistics section at the start of the file, after which the statistics section can be deleted.
-10. When complete, insert the new release changelog near the beginning of `doc/CHANGELOG.md`, just after the first line.
+11. When complete, insert the new release changelog near the beginning of `doc/CHANGELOG.md`, just after the first line.
-11. Make a commit on `master` with the modifications to `doc/CHANGELOG.md`, `lib/cask/version.rb`, and/or `doc/man/brew-cask.1`:
+12. Make a commit on `master` with the modifications to `doc/CHANGELOG.md`, `lib/cask/version.rb`, and/or `doc/man/brew-cask.1`:

 	```bash